 Mullen v.
 KPTV

-Represented Meredith Corporation and reporter in an invasion of privacy claim, at trial, and now in the Oregon Court of Appeals, where issues of the scope of Oregon’s anti-SLAPP statute are pending.
-(Ongoing)
+Represented Meredith Corporation and reporter in an invasion of privacy claim, at trial and successfully in the Oregon Court of Appeals, where issues of the scope of Oregon’s anti-SLAPP statute were decided.
+(2015)

 Christenson v.
 FLTI, et al.

 Successfully defended publisher, Campus Crusade for Christ, in copyright action against claims of substantial similarity infringement.
 (D. Or.
 2013)

 Oregon Public Broadcasting v.
 Portland Public Schools

 Representing Oregon Public Broadcasting in its suit against school district, alleging failure to comply with public meetings laws.
 (Ongoing)

 Karboau v.
 KGW-TV